vbirjuko/RSLK-MAX_Line_Maze/Src/README.md

--To compile this project You must define some symbols:
+-To compile this project You must define some symbols.
+Now this configuration placed in resources.h, so check it there.

 <b>RSLK_MAX</b> - mandatory ;-).
 Because this code was started with Classic RSLK and has old port and pin definitions